westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 # ZNS Tools

-Zoned namespace support was added to the Linux kernel with version 5.9.
-The initial driver release requires the namespace implement the Zone Append command in order to use with the kernel's block stack.
+Zoned namespace support was added to the Linux kernel in version 5.9.
+The initial driver release requires the namespace to implement the "Zone Append" command in order to work with the kernel's block stack.

 ## nvme-cli

-Open source tooling for zns is provided by <a href="https://github.com/linux-nvme/nvme-cli" target="_blank">nvme-cli</a>
-in the current master branch starting from version 1.12 and onward.
-It is recommended to use the latest version, which is currently at version 1.13.
+Open source tooling for zns is provided by <a href="https://github.com/linux-nvme/nvme-cli" target="_blank">nvme-cli</a> in the current master branch (version 1.12 and later).
+We recommend that you use the latest version.

-The ZNS specific commands all use the *zns* command line prefix.
-You can view further available commands by checking its help:
+The ZNS-specific commands all use the *zns* command line prefix.
+See more *zns* commands by running the *zns help* command:

 ```plaintext
 # nvme zns help